 I didn’t puke.
 I didn’t have “G.I. issues.”
 Always a plus.

 After the race, I kept running.
 And racing.
 Sure, I had some “running breaks” along the way, but I’m still doing it.
-And I’ve been pretty consistent for the past 12 months.

 Find a training plan (from a good source, Hal Higdon is very popular), and follow the plan!
 Every run!
 It’s OK to skip a run every now and then, but it is NOT a good idea to skip 1-2 runs each week.